-- Where concerns are identified in relation to Child Sexual Exploitation the Effective Support document will be consulted in order to ensure the child receives support at the earliest possible opportunity. - A multi-agency response via the Family Partnership Service/MASH may be initiated through in response to a referral.
-Where parental consent cannot be obtained, advice will be sought from the Multi Agency Safeguarding Hub.
+• where concerns are identified in relation to Child Sexual Exploitation the Effective Support document will be consulted in order to ensure the child receives support at the earliest possible opportunity familial

-- If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within children's social care. - In all cases intelligence will be shared with Bedfordshire Police using the intelligence form which will also be copied to the Single Point of Contact for CSE within Luton Borough Council
+- a multi-agency response via the Family Partnership Service/MASH may be initiated through in response to a referral.
+Where parental consent cannot be obtained, advice will be sought from the Multi Agency Safeguarding Hub. - if a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to the Multi Agency Safeguarding Hub within children's social care - in all cases intelligence will be shared with Bedfordshire Police using the information sharing form which will also be copied to the Single Point Of Contact for CSE within Luton Council